EricThomson/anaties/readme.md

             - freqhist: calculate/plot a relative frequency histogram
             - paired_bar: bar plot for paired data
             - plot_with_events: plot with vertical lines to indicate events
-            - rect_highlight: overlay rectangular highlight on current figure
+            - rect_highlight: overlay rectangular highlight to figure
+            - vlines: add vertical lines to figure

         stats (basic statistical things)
             - med_semed: median and std error of median of an array